Student wearing a mask in the library

 You'll receive exceptional teaching, support and guidance

-Our students told us they wanted to keep some of the positive changes we made to teaching and learning delivered in a blended (mix of online and face-to-face) format.
-However they also enjoyed and wanted to maximise the opportunities for interacting face-to-face with each other and with staff, both in the context of their course and the wider university experience.
+Through our blended and connected learning approach, our goal is to create a more flexible and engaging learning environment that allows you to learn at your own pace and in your own way – our learning and teaching is in a blended (mix of online and face-to-face) format.
+However we also maximise the opportunities for you to interact face-to-face with each other and with staff, both in the context of your course and the wider university experience.

 1. Teaching

-We want you to have every opportunity to be on campus for practical, studio and workshop work, and field and lab-based activities.
-You'll also get access to simulation experiences where necessary.
+We want you to have every opportunity to engage in practical, studio and workshop work on-campus, and field and lab-based activities.

 2. Support

-You can access all the support you need online or face-to-face.
-You can also talk in person or online with your personal tutor, and our guidance and support teams.
+You'll be able to access all the support you need online or face-to-face.
+You can talk in person or online with your personal tutor, and our guidance and support teams.

 3. Remote software access

-You can download most of the software you need for your course – for free at any time – from the University Apps Anywhere store.
+You can download most of the software you need for your course – for free at any time – from our University Apps Anywhere store.

 If you need to use a high-spec lab computer or a computer on campus with specialist software, you can log in to these computers remotely from home.
 Our Information Services department can help you set up remote access when you join us.